Distinguished varieties in a family of domains associated with spectral interpolation and operator theory: Introduction

-for some matrix-valued rational function $\Psi$ on the unit disc $\mathbb D$ that is unitary on the unit circle $\mathbb T$.
-The novel idea of Agler and M\raise.45ex\hbox{c}Carthy refines Ando's inequality for commuting matrices $T_1,T_2$.
-Ando proved in \cite{ando} that for any pair of commuting contractions $T_1,T_2$
+holds for any polynomial $f\in \mathbb C[z_1,z_2]$.
+Note that here $\Psi$ is matrix-valued rational function on the unit disc $\mathbb D$ which is unitary on the unit circle $\mathbb T$.
+The seminal work of Agler and M\raise.45ex\hbox{c}Carthy was continued further in \cite{A-K-M}.

-So in particular when $T_1,T_2$ are commuting matrices, Ando's inequality (\ref{eqn:ando}), which holds on the two-dimensional bidisc, also holds on a variety $V\subset \mathbb D^2$ of dimension one.
-In geometric language, a pair of commuting matrices which live inside the bidisc, actually live on a curve in $\mathbb D^2$.
-Recently, these path-breaking results for $\mathbb D^2$ have been reformulated and extended for a wider class of operators in \cite{B-K-S} and \cite{D-S} respectively.
 In \cite{pal-shalit}, the author of this article and Shalit found an analogue of Agler and M\raise.45ex\hbox{c}Carthy's results for the symmetrized bidisc